NikolaiT/incolumitas/content/JavaScript/detecting-adblock-with-javascript.md

 1. The `fetch()` API is still not supported in all browsers because it is relatively new
 2. `fetch()` tends to have issues with CORS requests

-### The solution: Dynamically creating a `<script>` tag
+### A first solution: Dynamically creating a `<script>` tag

 Dynamically creating a `<script>` tag is a better idea, since `<script>` tags are supported in every browser and the issues with CORS and the same origin policy do not apply.

 The following solution works reliably in both Firefox and Chrome.
-Both Adblock Plugins could be detected with the below snippet:
+Both Adblock plugins could be detected with the below snippet:

 ```JavaScript
 var badURL = 'https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js';